aklivity/zilla-demos/taxi/README.md

 1. Click the directions button for the selected location.
 1. The location will be filed as the destination with the San Jose Convention center being the origin.
 1. A Taxi marker will appear along the route and travel along it for the duration shown in the popup.

+## Using the Demo UI

+The UI has a set of bars highlighted in the downtown San Jose, CA area.
+Users can hail taxis to take them to these locations.
+There are also a number of shuttle busses running route to the bars as well that will make permanent round trips.

+- Clicking on one of the bar markers lets you hail a taxi
+- The hailed taxi will "pickup" the passenger at the San Jose, CA Convention center
+- The taxi will then proceed to the designated location on the map and stop sending location updates

 ## Run through